We may earn a commission when you buy through links in our articles. Learn more.

 Standard DnD languages

-These languages are widely spoken across D&D’s core settings, so they’re useful to learn, whether you’re infiltrating an urban community or wandering through uncharted forests.
-Here’s more detail about the standard DnD languages:
+The 10 Standard DnD languages are widely spoken across the core DnD settings, so they’re all useful to learn, whether you’re infiltrating an urban community or wandering through uncharted forests.
+Here’s an overview of each standard language, which alphabets they use, and which species tend to speak them.

 Common